HOMEBLOGINQUIRYSEARCH

 What is Methicillin?

-Methicillin was one of the first forms of penicillin antibiotics to be used as a treatment for staph infections.
-This antibiotic could actually kill the bacteria with no difficulties.
+Methicillin was one of the earliest penicillin antibiotics used to treat staph infections.
+This antibiotic could kill the bacteria with no difficulties.
 As time went on, staph started to become resistant to this drug, and it slowly became ineffective.
-So then doctors gave patients stronger versions of penicillin antibiotics in order to fight these bugs that were becoming more and more immune.
-But the bacteria mutated again, making them even stronger in fighting off the antibiotic.
-Since these types of antibiotics were becoming useless, doctors came up with new treatments for MRSA, so they could continue helping their patients.
+So, doctors gave patients stronger versions of penicillin antibiotics to fight these bugs that were becoming increasingly immune.
+But the bacteria mutated again, making them even more vital in fighting off the antibiotic.
+Since these antibiotics were becoming useless, doctors developed new treatments for MRSA to continue helping their patients.

 What Causes Staph Infection?

-There are much different Staph Infection Causes.
-Staph infections can be caused by any of the toxins that are produced by Staphylococcus Aureus.
-They can also be spread through bug bites, sports injuries, etc. It's important to know what is causing your staph infection because it will affect how you treat it.
+There are many different causes of Staph Infections.
+Any toxins produced by Staphylococcus Aureus can cause staph infections.
+They can also spread through bug bites, sports injuries, etc. Knowing what is causing your staph infection is essential because it will affect how you treat it.

 what is methicillin

-Staphylococcal infections can be contracted in a number of ways.
+Staphylococcal infections can be contracted in several ways.
 One of the most common transmission methods is through contact with another individual who has the infection.
 Since staph bacteria are generally not harmful, it's possible to get an infection simply by being touched or in proximity to an infected area.

 Another way that someone may contract this infection is through indirect contact.
 Staph bacteria are typically present on the skin, which means that they can easily be transferred to other surfaces by an individual who has the infection.
-If someone who has come into contact with these bacteria doesn't properly wash their hands before touching food, another person may contract the illness as well.
+If someone who has come into contact with these bacteria doesn't properly wash their hands before touching food, another person may contract the illness.

-Anyone who has had a surgical procedure is at risk for developing a staph infection after the event.
-Medical professionals typically take multiple precautions to avoid contact with these bacteria, but it's still fairly common among surgeries and hospital stays.
+Anyone with a surgical procedure is at risk of developing a staph infection afterward.
+Medical professionals take multiple precautions to avoid contact with these bacteria, but it's still fairly common among surgeries and hospital stays.

 Staphylococcal infection is also commonly known as MRSA.

-Though most MRSA infections aren’t serious, some can be life-threatening.
-Because it’s hard to treat, MRSA is sometimes called a “superbug”.
-In recent years, the gene has continued to evolve so that many MRSA strains are currently resistant to several antibiotics such as penicillin, oxacillin, and amoxicillin.
+Though most MRSA infections aren't severe, some can be life-threatening.
+Because it's hard to treat, MRSA is sometimes called a "superbug"."
+In recent years, the gene has continued to evolve, so many MRSA strains are currently resistant to several antibiotics, such as penicillin, oxacillin, and amoxicillin.

-MRSA infection, commonly caused by contaminated medical equipment, must be treated with extensive antibiotic treatment, and in some cases, risky corrective surgeries or no treatment at all.
-Since MRSA infection is a serious concern, it's important to know the signs and seek treatment as soon as possible.
+MRSA infection, commonly caused by contaminated medical equipment, must be treated with extensive antibiotic treatment and, in some cases, risky corrective surgeries or no treatment at all.
+Since MRSA infection is a severe concern, knowing the signs and seeking treatment as soon as possible is essential.

 mrsa treatment